iic-jku/gf180mcu-jku-projects/README.md

 ## Copying the final GDS to the GDS Folder

-To copy your latest GDS in the `final/` folder in the root directory of the repository and save it in the `gds/` folder, run the following command:
+To copy and ZIP your latest GDS in the `final/` folder in the root directory of the repository and save it in the `gds/` folder, run the following command:

 ```
 make copy-gds